cfitzpatrick617/sudoku_solver/README.md

-# Classic Sudoku Solver
+# Classic 9x9 Sudoku Solver

-An algorithm that solves any valid 9x9 classic sudoku board.
+An algorithm that solves any valid classic 9x9 sudoku board.
 Created with constraint programming using the [pychoco](https://pypi.org/project/pychoco/) library.

 The rules of classic sudoku can be found [here](https://en.wikipedia.org/wiki/Sudoku).